GetTerminus/terminus-ui/.github/ISSUE_TEMPLATE.md

 <!--

-If reporting an issue:
+When reporting an issue:

-1. Fork the StackBlitz demo project: https://stackblitz.com/edit/terminus-ui-demos
+1. Provide a reproduction along with the neccessary steps outlined.
-2. Recreate the issue
+2. Include screenshots or gifs if helpful when explaining an issue.
-3. Include the link here
+3. DEFINE WHAT VERSION OF THE LIBRARY IS AFFECTED.

 -->